TshegofatsoLechaba/Group27_IT-CitySolutions/README.md

 # WaterWorld Point of Sale System (POS-able)

 ## Run the following installations in your terminal.
-npm install
+npm install,
-npm i bootstrap
+npm i bootstrap,
 npm i font-awesome

 ## Other notes for the team.
-Bootstrap: Bootstrap 5.
+Bootstrap: Bootstrap 5.,
-Icons: Font-awesome.
+Icons: Font-awesome.,
 Font: 'Roboto', sans-serif .